douglas-j-bothwell/hd-convert/_test-files/images-regex-test/docs/README.md

 2. Run the script and pipe to a log: `python3 get-images.TEST.py > test.log`
 3. The log shows errors for the images that it can't download.
 If an image is downloaded successfully, it goes into `docs/static`.

+(You'll need to view this README in a raw text editor to see what I'm talking about, GitHub is rendering the images but they're pointing to files on https://files.helpdocs.io, not local copies, which is what I'm looking to do...)

 # TEST 1 -- No space or newline after image link

 ** Intended behavior:** Regex captures each individual link up to closing paren (2 matches) and downloads/saves the image